 What is reversing a vasectomy?

-A vasectomy is meant to be a permanent method of male contraception.
-Reversing a vasectomy is a procedure to rejoin the tubes that were cut during a vasectomy.
+You had a vasectomy, which is meant to be a permanent method of male contraception.
+It involved cutting both the tubes (vas deferens) that carry sperm from your testicles.
+Reversing a vasectomy is a procedure to rejoin the tubes.

 What are the benefits of surgery?